1156 High Street, Santa Cruz, CA, 95064

 Don joined Life Lab in 2011 as associate director, working on finance, development, planning, and staff and board support.
 He served as co-director with Gail Harlamoff beginning in January 2012 and assumed the role of executive director in July 2012, when Gail left the staff and joined the board of directors.
+Since 2019 Don has been thrilled to partner with Judit Camacho to co-lead Life Lab’s team together with greater capacity, complementary perspectives and life experiences, and a shared vision for expanding Life Lab’s positive impacts in the world.
 Previously, Don served as development director for the Organic Farming Research Foundation, the leading national organic farming grantmaking and advocacy organization in the U.S. Prior to a decade with OFRF, Don worked for three seasons as an apprentice and then staff of the Apprenticeship in Ecological Horticulture at the UC Santa Cruz Center for Agroecology & Sustainable Food Systems, where Life Lab is located.
 In the 1990s, Don was a leader in urban agriculture and community food security programs, working in low-income communities across Los Angeles, co-founding the LA Community Garden Council and the LA School Greening Partnership, and co-chairing the Urban Agriculture Committee of the national Community Food Security Coalition.
-Don earned a BA in Geography/Ecosystems from UCLA and a Master Gardener certificate from the UC Cooperative Extension Los Angeles Common Ground Garden Program.
+Don earned a BA in Geography/Ecosystems from UCLA, is a certified Master Gardener and Ecological Horticulturist, and completed the Executive Program for Nonprofit Leaders at Stanford University.
 Read more about Don.

 John Fisher – Director of Programs and Partnerships – 831-471-7831 – firstname.lastname@example.org